 - Appearance & Build

 On the Nord Stage 3 HP76, you get 76 “weighted hammer keys” capped on both sides by wood panels.
 A comprehensive control panel rests above the keys for easy access while playing.
 Since the HP76 has been made specifically for live playing, you get all your controls on the main panel, so you don’t need to go through complicated menus to find the sound or program you need.
-You also find a couple of helpful Oled displays to help navigate through the functions on the go.
+You also find a couple of helpful Oled displays to help you navigate through the functions on the go.
 The overall build of the HP76 is solid but light.
 The unit weighs around 12.4 Kg.
-The key range on the HP76 is from E-G, which gives you 6 octaves of sound to unleash your creativity.

 - Multitimbral Instrument